CovertOwl/AntsDemo/README.md

 NOTE: Switching back to the "Simple" terrain type will not restore the world as the settings will no longer be populated.
 Simply re-load Main scene to restore the world.

 # Version History
+v0.2
+Added pathfinding scripts, with an a* implementation.
+Added simple controller for testing pathfinding

 v0.1
 Simple procedurally generated world based on noise function.
 Generation is done in editor mode.
 Simple camera control (zoom & move)